binkley/wrong-place-wrong-time/homebrewery.md

 **Scene 4 &mdash; Watch Patrol**

 A City Watch patrol passes through nearby streets.
 If spotted, the players may be recaptured unless they hide, flee, or disguise themselves.
+Else it is combat, and harder for the PCs to protest innocense later.

 **Scene 5 &mdash; The Real Culprits**

 The players see the same tall and short figures again, moving through the Dock Ward.
 Fey Pouncer can use *Keen Mind* to confirm they match the ones from earlier.

 They overhear:
-> “What about those two near the Bloody Fist?” <br>
+> What about those two near the Bloody Fist?
-> “The boss don’t like loose ends.”
+> The boss don’t like loose ends.
+> What will Xanathar say?

 Combat encounter: **Knickknack** and her **Minion**.
 The players get **surprise**.